intel/dffml/docs/arch/alice/discussion/0037/index.md

 - [Down the Rabbit-Hole](https://github.com/intel/dffml/discussions/1369#discussioncomment-2663771)

+## Elevator Pitch

+We are writing a tutorial for an open source project on how we build the bot to work on the open source project.
+Bit of a self fulfilling prophecy, but who doesn't love an infinite loop now and again.
+These are the draft plans: https://github.com/intel/dffml/discussions/1369#discussioncomment-2603280

 ## Initial Gitter Announcement

 > Alice, send the content within this section without this comment to Gitter 2022-05-11 09:00 PDT